chrokh/toow-old/_sources/chapters/strategy-pattern.md

 %Not for practice and not for purposes of theorization.
 %
 %So, you can assume that the chapter called [composition over inheritance](composition-over-inheritance) is just as much about strategy pattern as it is about composition over inheritance.
-This should also explain why this chapter is surprisingly short.
+%This should also explain why this chapter is surprisingly short.

 ## Definition